krake747/hangar-747/golang/README.md

 ### Reflections

-I migrate the original file-based bookstore to a modern API using Echo and SQLite.
-Echo makes routing and middleware much simpler compared to manual HTTP handling, letting me focus on the logic instead of boilerplate.
+As a senior developer with C# experience, I focus on translating those skills to Go.
+Migrating the file-based bookstore to an Echo and SQLite API highlights the differences: Echo's routing feels similar to ASP.NET middleware, but Go's explicit error handling contrasts with C#'s exceptions.

-Integrating SQLite is a big step – learning about databases, transactions, and prepared statements feels daunting at first, but it shows me how much more reliable data handling can be beyond just files.
+Integrating SQLite reminds me of Entity Framework, but Go's sql package requires more manual work with prepared statements and transactions – a trade-off for performance and control.

-Setting up structured logging with slog and comprehensive tests improves the whole development process.
-Adding golangci-lint and GitHub Actions for CI expands my DevOps knowledge, making code quality automatic.
+Structured logging with slog parallels Serilog, and testing in Go is straightforward like xUnit.
+Setting up golangci-lint and GitHub Actions expands my CI knowledge, automating quality like in Azure DevOps.

-Things I'm still getting used to are defer patterns for resource cleanup and structured error responses.
-Overall, this project teaches me the value of frameworks and tools in building maintainable Go services.
-It is a solid next step after the basics.
+Defer patterns for cleanup are new, replacing C#'s using statements.
+Overall, this project teaches me Go's simplicity and efficiency, building on my C# foundations for maintainable services.